-Respected throughout the world, Marriott is a cornerstone of the hospitality industry and one of the pioneers of timeshare and vacation ownership.
+Respected throughout the world from, Marriott is a cornerstone of the hospitality industry and one of the pioneers of timeshare and vacation ownership.
 Although Marriott has paved the way in timesharing, the company doesn’t linger in the past.
 Instead, Marriott is constantly, thoughtfully re-imagining what great vacations could and should be… and who benefits most from their visionary approach to vacation ownership?
 You do, when you make the decision to buy Marriott timeshare and enjoy leisure at a whole new level!

-With more than fifty resorts around the globe and vacation opportunities within an ever-expanding network that currently tops over 2,500 resort destinations, buying from Marriott is more than vacationing—it’s a promise to yourself to create magical memories built around resorts, recreation, adventure, and fun.
+With more than fifty resorts around the globe and vacation opportunities within an ever-expanding network that currently tops over 2,500 resort destinations, buying a timeshare from Marriott is more than vacationing—it’s a promise to yourself to create magical memories built around resorts, recreation, adventure, and fun.

 Choosing Marriott Timeshare Weeks or Points Ownership

 Today, the company sells vacation club points, but no longer sells timeshare weeks to consumers.
 Timeshare weeks are not available—at any price—from Marriott.
 Likewise, discounted prices on points are available only by purchasing points directly from the current owner who has used them, enjoyed them, and is ready to pass them on to the next vacationing couple or owner at a fair market price—well below prices offered by Marriott.